 Personal rating: 4.7/5

-This book’s great if you’re looking for a few tips to help make you more productive and less distracted.
+This book’s excellent if you’re looking for a few tips to help make you more productive and less distracted.
 Some final thoughts here: achieving the 4-hour workweek is possible.
-People around you are doing the same thing, which adds a little bit of credibility.
+People around you are doing the same thing, which adds some credibility.
 The only advantage that they have over you is experience.

 Learn more: 10 Tips From 4-Hour Work Week